infiyang/p2c/README.md

 'testc.py' is the typical method  to call the c in python

-(1.ctypes and os module in this program is the standard module of python, if you want to run the call C function here, you need those two modules
+(1.ctypes and os module in this program is the standard module of python, if you want to run the 'call' C function here, you need to download those two official modules online before execution.

 2.'.dll' file stands for the compiled file of C and can be compiled from C by GCC compiler to help us calling C.